The Spy Who Came In from the Cold (film): Development and casting

+The script was co-written by Paul Dehn, who had worked in the Special Operations Executive as an assassin during World War II.
 The film closely follows the plot of the original source text.
-One exception is that the name of the principal female character in the novel, Liz Gold, is changed to Nan Perry in the film, reputedly because the producers were worried about the potential confusion in the media with Burton's wife, Elizabeth Taylor.
+One exception is that the name of the principal female character in the novel, Liz Gold, is changed to Nan Perry in the film, reputedly because Martin Ritt was worried about the potential confusion in the media with Burton's wife, Elizabeth Taylor.
+Le Carré's preferred choice was Rita Tushingham, he initially felt Bloom was "too beautiful, classy," but later changed his mind, feeling she provided a proper foil to Burton.